 First flush Darjeeling

-For best flavor, bring freshly drawn filtered water to a boil.
-Steep five minutes while pondering the rotation of the earth.
+For best flavor, bring spring or freshly drawn filtered water to 185 degrees.
+Steep three minutes while pondering the rotation of the earth.